-Acacia Motel aka Motel Acacia is a 2019 Filipino-Malaysian-Singaporean-Indonesian-Croatian horror feature film a young man being groomed to take over the family business – a sex motel for voyeurs deep in the wilderness that seemingly provides shelter to illegal immigrants on behalf of the government.
+Acacia Motel aka Motel Acacia is a 2019 horror film about a young man being groomed to take over the family business – a motel for voyeurs deep in the wilderness that seemingly provides shelter to illegal immigrants on behalf of the government.

-However, it is really a place for exterminating immigrants via a bed which is haunted by the spirit of Kapre, a Filipino tree demon and eats men and impregnates women…
+However, it is really a place for exterminating immigrants via a bed which is haunted by the spirit of Kapre, a Filipino tree demon that eats men and impregnates women…

 Gravitas Ventures will release Motel Acacia on Digital HD and VOD platforms on May 22nd 2020.